LikithaSivaraman/Deploy_Website_EC2_Jenkins_Git/terraform/README.md

 Terraform is used to:

--Create AWS EC2 instance
+1.Create AWS EC2 instance
--Configure security group
+2.Configure security group
--Enable SSH access
+3.Enable SSH access
--Prepare infrastructure for deployment
+4.prepare infrastructure for deployment

 Command execution: